mbastola/machine-learning-in-python/SVM/iris-dataset/README.md

-# Slight change, the SVM with default params did a good enough job.
+We notice only a small change, the SVM with default params did a good enough job.